awslabs/data-on-eks/website/docs/benchmarks/spark-operator-benchmark/graviton-r-data.md

 # TPCDS Spark Benchmark Results for Graviton R6g, R7g, and R8g
 This page has the results of our benchmarking tests on R-series Graviton instances, demonstrating up to a 1.6x faster runtime on newer generation instances.

-These benchmarks were executed using the steps defined in the [Running the Benchmark](./running-the-benchmark.md) section.
+These benchmarks were executed using the steps defined in the [Running the Benchmark](./running-the-benchmark.md) section across 1TB of data.
 We used the same EKS cluster, the same data set, the same number of nodes, and the same addons and configuration for all of these tests.
 We simply changed the instance types that were used for each run.
 The full configuration details are below:

 <details>